Same Day Flowers Delivery - Australia Wide!

-Here's the thing about running a flower shop in Australia – you're either drowning in Valentine's roses or wondering where your next customer's coming from.
+Here's the thing about running a flower shop in Australia.
+You're either drowning in Valentine's roses or wondering where your next customer's coming from.
 Sound familiar?

 The reality?
-If anything disrupts one of these big days – remember when COVID lockdowns hit right on Valentine's 2021 and one grower lost 80% of her stock? – the dry spell afterwards becomes even harder to navigate.
+If anything disrupts one of these big days, remember when COVID lockdowns hit right on Valentine's 2021 and one grower lost 80% of her stock, the dry spell afterwards becomes even harder to navigate.
 That said, for all florists the COVID period, especially between April 1 2020 and December 2020 it felt like Mother's Day every day of the week as people were sending flowers in place of seeing friends and family, it was crazy!
 I recall walking into Brisbane Flower Market one morning and there were more flowers on the ground than there were in the stalls, never, ever, had I ever seen anything like that before.
 After chatting with one of the staff there, it had been happening day on day, for months.

 First up. and yeah, this might not be the fun part, you need to know exactly where your money's going.
 I am talking about calculating your monthly break even point and mapping out when cash flow typically gets tight (hello, winter months and especially June which stinks).